 Cap de la Hague: set in rugged countryside, with a backdrop of granite rocks and moorlands, the Cap de la Hague offers breathtaking views and some splendid photo opportunities.
 On your way there you will follow a scenic coastal route and pass by manor houses and typical Norman villages.
 Continue via some of the highest cliffs in Europe to admire the stunning panorama.

 The nearby Normandy beaches are a must-see.
+Due to the time involved we recommend a ship organized excursion.

 The D-Day Landings: the Invasion of Normandy was the invasion and establishment of Allied forces in Normandy, France during Operation Overlord in World War II.
 It covers from the initial landings on June 6, 1944 until the Allied breakout in mid-July.
 The invasion was the largest seaborne invasion at the time, involving over 156,000 troops crossing the English Channel from the United Kingdom to Normandy.